alif2884/Color-Detection/README.md

 # 🎨 Color Detection Tool using OpenCV and Pandas

-A simple Python project built during high school that allows users to detect the color name of any pixel in an image using OpenCV and a custom color dataset.
+A simple image processing tool in Python that identifies the name of any color in an image by clicking on pixels — built using OpenCV, Pandas, and a custom color dataset.

+---

 ## 🧠 Overview

-This project marked my first hands-on experience with image processing, pixel analysis, and color recognition in Python.
+This project was my first practical dive into image processing and color recognition.

-When you double-click anywhere on the image window, the program reads the pixel’s RGB values and matches it to the closest color name in a CSV file.
+The goal was to interactively analyze image pixels and map their RGB values to known color names using a CSV dataset.
+It introduced me to concepts like event handling, coordinate tracking, and real-time GUI feedback in OpenCV.

 ---

+## 🔎 Features

+- Real-time color name detection by double-clicking on any pixel
+- RGB value extraction from image regions
+- Matching closest color from dataset
+- Interactive image window with user input
+- Command-line arguments for image selection

+---

 ## 🔧 Technologies / Topics

 - Python
 - OpenCV
-- pandas
+- Pandas
 - argparse
+- CSV-based color dataset

 ---

 ## ⚙️ How to Use

-1. **Open your terminal (or Command Prompt), navigate to the project folder, and run:**
+1. Clone the repo and navigate to the project folder.
+2. Run the script with the following command:

    ```bash
    python color_detection.py -i <image_path> -a <image_format>